4teamwork/ftw.upgrade/README.rst

 ``self.remove_broken_browserlayer(name, dottedname)``
     Removes a browser layer registration whose interface can't be imported any more from the persistent registry.
-    Messages like these on instance boot time can be an indication for this
+    Messages like these on instance boot time can be an indication of this
     problem:
     ``WARNING OFS.Uninstalled Could not import class 'IMyProductSpecific' from module 'my.product.interfaces'``